daniel5151/blog/content/post/c-is-not-dependency-free.md

 get C up and running on a new platform.

-In fact, a minimal C "runtime" (typically called [`crt0`](https://en.wikipedia.org/wiki/Crt0)) consists of a short prelude of machine code that zeroes out the .bss section and hands off execution to `main`.
+In fact, a minimal C "runtime" (typically called [`crt0`](https://en.wikipedia.org/wiki/Crt0)) typically consists of a short prelude that zeroes out the .bss section and hands off execution to `main`.

 That's it!